jenkinsci/appscan-plugin/README.md

     -   Add new global credentials.
     -   In the **Kind** drop-down list, select **HCL AppScan on Cloud Credentials**.
     -   Enter your API key details.
-2. Add a **Run AppScan On Cloud Security Test** build step to your Jenkins project configuration and enter the following information:
+2. Add a **Run AppScan on Cloud Security Test** build step to your Jenkins project configuration and enter the following information:
     -   **Credentials:** Select the credentials you added to Jenkins in step 1 above.